 There are four primary stages of sleep to be aware of, and we collectively refer to these stages as the sleep cycle.

-The first stage is the lightest stage of sleep and is accompanied by non-rapid eye movement, or NREM.
-During this stage of drowsy sleep, your eyes will move slowly beneath your eyelids and you can easily be woken.
+The first stage is the lightest stage of sleep when you’re just dozing off.
+During this stage of drowsy sleep is when you may experience slight twitching such as Hypnic jerks, and you can also easily be woken.
 Your muscles will relax and your brain will begin to slow down as your body prepares for a more restful, deep sleep.

-The second stage of sleep is the first stage of rapid eye movement (REM) sleep.
+The second stage of sleep is when body temperature will begin to drop and heart rate and breathing rate both slightly decrease.
 You can’t be woken as easily during this stage of sleep, and your brain will continue to slow down as bursts of brain activity called sleep spindles occur.
 Research suggests sleep spindles protect the brain from awakening during sleep.

-The third stage of sleep is known as deep NREM sleep.
-This is the most restorative stage of sleep and is marked by slow waves in the brain.
-Suddenly waking up during this stage of sleep is rare, and sleeping events such as sleepwalking and sleep talking occur during this stage.
+The third stage of sleep is known as slow-wave sleep.
+This is the most restorative stage of sleep and is marked by delta brain waves.
+Some of the most essential bodily processes occur during this stage including hormonal balancing, human growth hormone release, brain detoxification and memory consolidation.

 Ensuring you reach each of these four stages of the sleep cycle is extremely important.
 One sleep cycle, which will include all four stages of sleep, will often last approximately 100-120 minutes, and you’ll transition through four or five full cycles per night.